kitbs/stubs/README.md

 stub init
 ```

-The stub.json from the stub source folder is used by default:
+The **stub.json** from the stub source folder is used by default:
 ```
-stub source output
+stub render source output
 ```

 Add questions to a stub's  source folder: